fastify/fastify-vite/docs/index.md

 A minimal and fast alternative to full blown mega SSR frameworks like Nuxt.js and Next.js.

 - Currently supports **Vue 3+** and **React 17+** — using the same [modular renderer API](/internals/renderer-api.html).
-- Automatically registers **individual Fastify routes** for your client application routes
+- Automatically registers **individual Fastify routes** for your client application routes.
 - Provides **generic utilities** for [client hydration](/internals/client-hydration) and [isomorphic data fetching](/guide/data-fetching).
 - **No magic app folder** (<b>.nuxt</b>, <b>.next</b>), just start with the right [boilerplate flavor][flavors].